jarrettmeyer/jarrettmeyer.github.io/_posts/2017-05-25-sql-service-broker-part-1.md

 | AEF3B54A-7E41-E7... | //sbdemo/Hello/Message | This is another message. |
 | B6F3B54A-7E41-E7... | //sbdemo/Hello/Message | Wow!
 Messages are fun!   |

 We can send and show our messages in queue.
 Each message has a GUID for conversation handle.
 If there are multiple messages as part of a single So our next task is being able to receive these messages.
-This is done with the [`RECEIVE` command](http://docs.microsoft.com).
-Next, we will create a stored procedure to receive messages.
+This is done with the [`RECEIVE`](https://docs.microsoft.com/en-us/sql/t-sql/statements/receive-transact-sql) operation.
+We will create a stored procedure to receive messages.

 ```sql
 CREATE PROCEDURE [dbo].[Receive_Hello_Message]